raw-tiff/raw/README.md

 This is not a production ready raw reader, just a personal project I started while studying digital image processing.
 If you need a complete, fully functional library, check dcraw out: https://www.cybercom.net/~dcoffin/dcraw/

 Currently the only format supported is uncompressed, linear (demosaiced) Adobe DNG.
+Reading Canon's .CR2 metadata is also supported, but should not be considered 100% reliable yet.

 I decided to support DNG first because, unlike proprietary formats such as Canon's CR2 or Nikon's .NEF, DNG is open and has its specification publicly available.
 Also, virtually all widely used raw formats are TIFF-based, like DNG, so if you can read it, you are more than halfway done reading any raw file format.

 You can use Adobe Camera Raw and DNG Converter to convert your raw files to DNG: https://www.adobe.com/support/downloads/product.jsp?product=106&platform=Windows